 Want to see some controversial modern art?
 Check out the Fourth Plinth.
 There are four plinths near the base of Nelson's Column in Trafalgar Square.
 The first three have statues of George IV and two generals.
 The fourth was originally made for a statue of a horse, but the money ran out in the 1840s and the plinth was left empty for more than 150 years.

 Since 1999, the Fourth Plinth in Trafalgar Square has become a display space for commissioned art, including Antony Gormley's One & Other where members of the public stood on the plinth for one hour at a time.
-Currently on display on the Fourth Plinth is Gift Horse by artist Hans Haacke.
+Currently on display on the Fourth Plinth is Really Good by artist David Shrigley.

 If you are a sculpture fan, you'll love exploring public art in Canary Wharf.
 The shops and offices are surrounded by spaces full of statues and greenery.
 It's a modern area that manages to combine commerce with cultural charm.
 Look out for exciting temporary exhibitions and events.